 Why did we end up choosing to live here?
 What was the thought process in that decision?
-After the conversation, it occurred to me that this might make for a really useful article for some people, so what follows is the conversation rewritten into a sensible article.
+After the conversation, it occurred to me that this might make for a really useful article for some people, so the conversation is rewritten into a sensible article.

 Here’s an Idea: Don’t Go to College – College is not for everyone.
-Before I get too far into this post I feel that it is necessary to clarify a few things.
-First of all, I believe a college education is beneficial in most situations.
+Before I get too far into this post, I feel it is necessary to clarify a few things.
+First of all, I believe college education is beneficial in most situations.
 I have both a bachelor’s degree and an MBA.

 My wife is a teacher.
 Our youngest is wrapping up his sophomore year in a college in Pennsylvania.
-We’re making a tremendous financial investment in him because we truly believe in it.
+We’re investing in him tremendously because we truly believe in it.
 Yet, I don’t believe that everyone needs a college degree.

 MACRS Depreciation, Tables, & Method – MACRS is a favorable policy for taxpayers because it accelerates cost recovery benefits.
-The method allows the taxpayer to take a larger tax deduction in the early years of an asset’s life and smaller deductions in the later years.
+The method allows the taxpayer to take a larger tax deduction in the early years of an asset’s life and smaller deductions later.